Kitware/SMTK/doc/userguide/model/property-names.rst

 =====================

-In addition to associating modeling entities with attributes, SMTK's model manager can also store string, integer, and floating-point properties on model entities.
+In addition to associating modeling entities with attributes, SMTK's model resource uses the resource's properties mechanism to store string, integer, and floating-point properties on model entities.
-Unlike attributes that have a rigid format imposed by definitions, model properties are free-form: given any model entity UUID and a property name, you may store any combination of string, integer, and floating-point values.
+Unlike attributes that have a rigid format imposed by definitions, properties are free-form: given any model entity UUID and a property name, you may store any combination of string, integer, and floating-point values.